Radio-based Multi-Robot Odometry and Relative Localization: Conclusions

 This work showed the potential of radio-based localization methods in GPS-denied environments where LiDAR or vision may fail - e.g., in poorly lit scenes or in places with harsh weather conditions.
 A cooperative framework combining UWB and radar was proposed to localize a ground and an aerial platform.
 UWB anchor-tag measurements enabled trajectory alignment over short distances, reliably estimating translation and yaw even without an initial guess.
 However, performance degraded at longer ranges due to limited transceiver geometry and DoP.
 Alternatively, radar odometry estimates were obtained via ego-motion estimation and scan-matching, with Doppler velocity allowing consistent linear velocity estimation and aiding scan-matching initialization.
 These estimates were fused in a multi-robot pose-graph optimization with proprioceptive odometry, helping reduce drift and enforcing global consistency through anchor nodes and encounter constraints.
 Simulation and dataset results showed robust performance, with relative localization errors of approximately 1.2 \% on long, complex UAV trajectories.

 However, although our SITL framework models the dispersion of range measurements from real data, a more exhaustive analysis of the bias, including behavior under Non Line Of Sight (NLOS) conditions, is left for future work.
 Additionally, this system does not implement explicit place recognition, which leads to growing uncertainty over time.
 A promising direction is extending this approach to a fully-fledged multi-robot, radio-based SLAM system, which our factor graph formulation naturally supports.
 However, radar place recognition remains challenging due to narrow FoV and low vertical resolution, which could be overcome by introducing more involved feature extraction methods such as learning-based embeddings \cite{peng2024transloc4d}.
+Finally, experiments in more challenging environments (e.g. unstructured settings or adverse weather conditions) would be necessary to further evaluate the capabilities of our system.